a5kin/artipixoids/CONCEPT.md

 4.4.
 We will also be able to exchange new modular tools and extend our framework with them for future re-using.

 4.5.
-Finally, for each modification, we will be able to make a collection of the experiment files with initial state and hyperparameters included, and run them in uniform interactive environment.
+Finally, for each modification, we will be able to make a collection of the experiment files with initial state and hyperparameters included, and run them in uniform interactive environment on massively parallel hardware like GPU clusters.

 ### 5. Other